Cyberlieutenant/sso-federation-lab/README.md

   redirected to Microsoft for authentication → signed in with KokoriLab credentials → redirected back to the toolkit, fully authenticated
 - Full SAML SSO round trip demonstrated end-to-end
+- ### September 20, 2026 — End-User SSO Experience Verified
+- Tested the SSO flow from an assigned end user's perspective (Sarah Chen) rather than as the admin, and via IdP-initiated sign-in (starting from Microsoft's side) rather than SP-initiated (starting from the app's login page)
+- Signed in as Sarah Chen at myapps.microsoft.com — confirmed the "KokoriLab SAML Test App" tile appeared automatically on her personal dashboard as a result of the earlier user assignment
+- Clicking the tile initially required registering a matching account on the SAML Toolkit using Sarah's own email — same account-matching requirement discovered earlier, now confirmed to apply per-user, not just for the admin account
+- Successfully signed in via a single click from the dashboard, with no additional login prompts — the genuine one-click SSO experience a real employee would see
+- Demonstrates the full picture: admin-side SP-initiated testing plus real employee-side IdP-initiated daily use, both working correctly

 ### September 19, 2026 — Environment Setup
 - Repo created to document the build as I go